AugustNing/princeton-food/README.md

 **Meng Gao Yang BBQ (Edison)** - really fun place for skewers that you cook yourself.
 You can also call ahead and they can grill a whole lamb leg for you (this is pricey but cool)

 **Wonder Seafood Restaurant (Edison)** :speaking_head: - I asked my friend if they had recommendations for push cart dim sum and they said this place has it.
 I think they should still have push carts?

+**Moghul Express (Edison / Oak Tree Road)** - Delicious Indian food for good prices.
+This is the cheaper version of Moghul Restaurant which is more fine dining.

 ---